davidyell/CakePHP3-Bootstrap3/README.md

 CakePHP-Bootstrap3
 ==================

 A CakePHP 3 Form Helper template for use with Twitter Bootstrap 3.
+This was built for the CakePHP 3 Beta 2.
+Updates in the Beta 3 means this might not give unexpected results until updated.
+See [/issues/1](https://github.com/davidyell/CakePHP3-Bootstrap3/issues/1)

+#Requirements
+* CakePHP 3 beta 2

 #Installation
 You need to put the `twbs3.php` file into your `config` folder. `config/twbs3.php`